melodimag7700/Churn-Cust-Predict/README.md

 ---

-# 📁 Project Description | توضیح پروژه
+# 📁 Project Description

 This  repository explores customer churn prediction using a churn_modelling.csv bank dataset, employing both traditional machine learning algorithms such as Logistic Regression and Decision Tree and Xgboost and Deep Neural Network(DNN).
 The main objective of the project is to compare and analyze the effectiveness of these models for instructional purposes.

-# 🛠️ Tools & Technologies | ابزارها و تکنولوژی‌ها
+# 🛠️ Tools & Technologies

 - Python
 - Pandas, NumPy